 You are responsible for reviewing the safety information provided in Canvas.
+There are two safety quizzes and a safety contract that are included in the first assignments for the course.
 All of the activities worth credit for the course will be locked in Canvas until you satisfactorily complete the Safety Contract.